Sdantevie/alc-backend/README.md

   - Reading Students Resource
   - Updating and Deleting Students

-To see this API at Work, go to [the front-end that answers assesment 2](http://myalcsrc.surge.sh)
+To see this API at Work, go to [the front-end that answers assesment 2](http://myalcsrc.surge.sh).
+The code on Github is [here](https://github.com/Sdantevie/thefront)

 ## Database